vitest-dev/vitest/docs/advanced/reporters.md

 ## Extending built-in reporters

-In general, you don't need to create your reporter from scratch.
-Vitest comes with several default reporting programs that you can extend.
+In general, you don't need to create your reporter from scratch. `vitest` comes with several default reporting programs that you can extend.

 ```ts
 import { DefaultReporter } from 'vitest/reporters'